ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-pub-key-update-req-resp title="Message Flow of Public Key Update Request-Response" artwork-align="center"}

 If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a group member updating its own public key.
 To this end, the KDC uses the message format of the response defined in {{gid-get}}.
 Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
-After distributing the new group keying material, the KDC MUST increment the version number of the keying material.
+The KDC MUST increment the version number of the current keying material, before distributing the newly generated keying material to the group.
+After that, the KDC SHOULD store the distributed keying material in persistent storage.

 Additionally, after updating its own public key, a group member MAY send a number of the later requests including an identifier of the updated public key, to signal nodes that they need to retrieve it.
 How that is done depends on the group communication protocol used, and therefore is application profile specific (OPT10).